 During disturbed osmoregulation, it fills up with liquid, which then causes buoyancy issues and may eventually kill your pet fish.

 Author’s note: It is a common occurance for a fish that has survived a nitrate intoxication event to become bloated.
 The reason behind this is that impaired osmoregulation causes swollen internal organs.
 This type of bloat is often observed in aquarium fish kept in smaller tanks such as Betta fish, because the less volume of water is easier to pollute.

 To prevent the shock a large water change would cause to a fish during nitrate poisoning you should not change more than 40% of the total water in the aquarium per day.
 Spread this 40% in multiple smaller water changes of 5% for every 1 hour.

 So, if circumstances demand it to perform the largest water change your fish can endure for the day, the whole procedure should take around 8 hours.

-You can interchange the remaining water in the following day.
+You can interchange the remaining water the following day.

-Note that in the most extreme cases where aquarium water contains more than 100 ppm of nitrate you should not remove more than 50 ppm per day.
-This is, again, to prevent ion imbalance in the water, which could lead to impaired osmoregulation in fish.
+And one more thing: In the most extreme cases where aquarium water contains more than 100 ppm of nitrate you should not remove more than 50 ppm per day.
+This is to prevent the ion imbalance in the water, which could also lead to impaired osmoregulation in fish.

 This means that if the aquarium has 200 ppm of nitrate, the maximum volume of the water change should not surpass 25%, which equals 50 ppm of nitrates.